Functions Reference

 This reference lists all the Functions under Tools > Functions on the Mapping page that are available for use when editing field definitions.
-All functions are preceded by the "@" symbol.
-As BSPs best emulate 'duck typing,' there is no solid datatype concept.
-However, some functions expect specific "types" (for example, @NUM expects a number or mathematical expression).
+While there is no solid datatype concept, some functions do expect specific "types" (for example, @NUM expects a number or mathematical expression).

-Returns specific characters of a token, which is also very useful in basing logic specifically on a value in a token.
+This also very useful in basing logic specifically on a value in a token.

 Example: @COPY([T:STORE_NUMBER],9,4)